karstenkunneman/hydrates/docs/Functions.rst

     *   T
     *   P

-To obtain an estimation of the density of a hydrate system (in kg/m^3), this function is employed using the same conventions as previously mentioned.
+To obtain an estimation of the density of a hydrate system and the "density" of the gases stored inside (in kg/m^3), this function is employed using the same conventions as previously mentioned.

 HuLeeSum
 ********